jacksoncouse/Guide/templates/README.md

 The Kit uses five simple templates, each covering a key aspect of our communications output:

-1. Story - the base unit of content online, including: News, Reference, Project, Blog, Media
+1. Post - a human rights story, including: News, Reference, Project, Blog, and Media
 1. Bio - the story of a person, or group of people; be they an author, volunteer, board member, individual, or collective
 1. Event - A story about a thing that will happen, or has happened, in which people can participate
 1. Activity - A story which explicitly asks people to do something: click a link, sign a petition, send a letter, and so on